Diseases and conditionsHealthy sleep

 When to Seek Medical Advice

-Persistent fatigue lasting more than a few weeks, especially when accompanied by symptoms such as weight changes, shortness of breath, or mood disturbances, should be evaluated by a healthcare professional.
+Persistent fatigue lasting more than a few weeks, especially when accompanied by symptoms such as weight changes, shortness of breath, or mood changes, should be evaluated by a doctor.

 Conclusion